werf/werf/docs/pages_en/advanced/helm/deploy_process/resource_order.md

   name: app
 ```

-All of these resources will be deployed simultaneously, since they have default weight 0.
-But what if we need to deploy database before migrations run and also do not run the app until migrations finished?
+All of the above resources will be deployed simultaneously because they all have the same default weight (0).
+But what if the database must be deployed before migrations, and the application should only start after the migrations are completed?
+Well, there is a solution to this problem!
 Try this:
 ```yaml
 kind: StatefulSet
 metadata: